orobix/fwdgrad/README.md

 Convergence is still achieved in all the examples with roughly the same amount of steps, but backpropagation's steps are faster than the *fwdgrad* ones.

-We assume this is due to functorch being still in early development and not as optimized as Pytorch backpropagation yet.

 ## License
 This project is licensed under the MIT License